jesajx/digital_forensics_research_literature_overview/README.md

     * 2023-09-03. from Scopus. (query: SRCTITLE({International Journal of Digital Crime and Forensics})).
 TODO doublecheck query string
 * International Journal of Electronic Security and Digital Forensics (IJESDF)
     * 2023-09-03. from Scopus. (query: SRCTITLE({International Journal of Electronic Security and Digital Forensics})).
 TODO doublecheck query string
-* Forensic Science International: Reports
+* "Forensic Science International: Reports" (FSIR)
     * 2023-11-14. from sciencedirect.com (go through every issue by hand and filter out articles in the Digital Forensics-section as shown on the website).
         * TODO consider maybe also including articles from the the "General Forensics" and "Negative Result" sections.
 * WIREs